On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Adaptive Layered Brownian Bridge Constructions

 The attainment of a particular layer in the interval $[s,t]$ by either the minimum or the maximum implies that the same layer is attained by the sample path in at least one of the sub-intervals $[s,q]$ or $[q,t]$.
-As such, in our case there are $9$ possible (disjoint) bisections (which we denote as $B_1$--$B_9$ where $B := D_*|(W_q=w) = \uplus^9_{i=1}B_i$) as illustrated in Figure \ref{s:nlbb}.1.
+As such, in our case there are $9$ possible (disjoint) bisections (which we denote as $B_1$--$B_9$ where $B := D_* = \biguplus ^9_{i=1}B_i$) as illustrated in Figure~\ref{figbisect}.
 For instance, our sample path may lie in $B_6$, which more formally has the form,

-This notion can be extended to the case where we have multiple intermediate points ($\mathcal{W}:=\{W_{q_1}=w_1,\ldots{},W_{q_n}=w_n\}$), and want to dissect the interval into separate intersection layers.
+This notion can be extended to the case where we have multiple intermediate points ($\mathcal{W}:=\{W_{q_1}=w_1,\ldots,W_{q_n}=w_n\} $), and want to dissect the interval into separate intersection layers.
 In particular, we are dissecting a single intersection layer into $(n+1)$ intersection layers, each with a layer for the minimum and maximum in their own sub-interval.
-As the sample path minimum and maximum must exist in one of the intersection layers there are $b:=(2^{(n+1)}-1)^2$ possible dissections $B^n_1,\ldots{},B^n_b$.
-We can simulate unbiasedly which of these dissections our sample path lies in by application of the following novel results and \algBIS. \begin{theorem}[Intersection Layer Dissection] The probability a Brownian bridge sample path is in $B^n_i$ conditional on $B$ and $\mathcal{W}$ is as follows (denoting $\mathcal{L}(i)$ and $\mathcal{U}(i)$ as the lower and upper layer sets for $B^n_i$),
+As the sample path minimum and maximum must exist in one of the intersection layers there are $b:=(2^{(n+1)}-1)^2$ possible dissections $B^n_1,\ldots,B^n_b$.
+We can simulate which of these dissections our sample path lies in by application of the following results and Algorithm~\ref{algbis}.